What are PFAS chemicals? Is there a “safe” level for PFAS?

 – Food Packaging (Fast food paper wrappings, pizza box liners, and more)

-Is the State of Vermont doing enough to keep our rivers and lakes free of harmful “forever” chemicals?
+Is the State of Vermont doing enough to protect our rivers and lakes from harmful effects of toxic chemicals?